ndrean/Solid-components/_posts/2020-01-22-ActiveRecord-Advanced-Queries.md

 end
 ```
 ### Select and Pluck columns
 `Pluck`returns a column as an array.
-We can fetch all the column `name`of the table 'people' with:
 - `Person.all.pluck(:name)` which returns an array.
 - `Account.pluck(:profil, :computer_id)` for several columns.